kubeflow/website/content/en/docs/components/pipelines/operator-guides/installation/_index.md

      The Kubeflow Pipelines deployment requires approximately 3 minutes to complete.

-2. Run the following to port-forward:
+2. Run the following to port-forward the Kubeflow Pipelines UI:
      ```
      kubectl port-forward -n kubeflow svc/ml-pipeline-ui 8080:80
      ```